Ogaga01/Guess-The-Number-Game/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Guess The Number Game

+> A web game that allows you guess a number between 1 and 20.

 ## Built With

+- HTML
-- Major languages
+- CSS
-- Frameworks
+- JavaScript
-- Technologies used
+- Linters

 ## Live Demo (if available)